hack-gpon/hack-gpon.github.io/_ont_xgs/ont-fs-XGS-ONU-25-20NI.md

 ```

 ## Querying a particular OMCI ME
-Can check the MIB info with the following command.
+You can browse the MIB with the following command:

 ```
 #ONT> system/mib